What are the differences between Arm Neoverse and Intel x86 PMU counters?

 Introduction to top-down performance analysis

-The top-down methodology makes performance analysis easier by shifting focus from individual PMU counters to pipeline slot utilization.
-Instead of trying to interpret dozens of seemingly unrelated metrics, you can systematically identify bottlenecks by attributing each CPU pipeline slot to one of the four categories.
+The top-down methodology makes performance analysis easier by shifting focus from individual PMU counters to pipeline utilization.
+Instead of trying to interpret dozens of metrics, you can systematically identify bottlenecks by attributing CPU pipeline activity to one of the four categories.

-The methodology allows you to drill down only into the dominant bottleneck category, avoiding the complexity of analyzing all possible performance issues at the same time.
+The methodology allows you to focus on the dominant bottleneck category, avoiding the complexity of analyzing all possible performance issues at the same time.

 The next sections compare the Intel x86 methodology with the Arm top-down methodology.